Tumby Island: History

 The island was named by explorer Matthew Flinders in 1802, after his native parish in England.

-On April 20, 1909, a 15–16 ft great white shark was caught near Tumby Island by Captain Simms and the crew of the fishing cutter Minnie Simms.
-It was almost 10 ft in circumference.
-Its jaws measured 2 ft across and some of its teeth were bought by people in Tumby Bay.
+On 20 April 1909, a 15–16 ft great white shark was caught near Tumby Island by Captain Simms and the crew of the fishing cutter Minnie Simms.
+It was almost 10 ft in circumference, and its jaws measured 2 ft across.
+Some of its teeth were bought by people in Tumby Bay.

-On December 26, 1914, the region's first boating fatality was recorded involving a boat en route to Tumby Island departing from Tumby Bay.
+On 26 December 1914, the region's first boating fatality was recorded, involving a boat en route to Tumby Island departing from Tumby Bay.
 Mr W. A. L. Williams, chemist, was killed when his boat Dolphin capsized.
 All six passengers aboard survived.